 Since then, the Ly dragon has become the symbol of nobility and a significant part of Vietnamese art and architectural decoration.
 Fun fact: the Ly dynasty dragons for the king and people had distinct features.
 The king dragon had five claws, and the Public dragon had only four claws.

 Vietnamese Dragon In Tran Dynasty

 In the Tran dynasty, although the image of the dragon remained relatively similar, it had evolved into a bigger and stronger personification of national pride.
 There came horns in the dragon’s head; it was fat and highly furious.
 Such a substantial athletic shape signifies the dynasty’s spirit to fight against the Mongolian invasion that occurred in three waves.

 The Dragon Le

-Instances of the Le dragon are also found carved in wooden doors in Keo Pagoda, Co Loa temple, and royal stone bed in Dinh temple.
-Not to mention, Vietnamese art has a moral stance of the dragon of the le dynasty.
+Instances of the Le dragon are also found carved in wooden doors in Keo Pagoda, Co Loa temple, and a royal stone bed in Dinh temple.
+Not to mention, Vietnamese art has a moral stance of the dragon of the Le dynasty.

 Vietnamese Dragon Of The Nguyen Dynasty

 With the decline of feudalism came the presence of the differing Nguyen dragons.
 The dragons of the Nguyen dynasty were brutal under the influence of the Chinese dragon.
 It was no longer innocent, healthy, or bureaucratic.
 It became rigid.
 The Nguyen dragons are found mainly in the temples and the Red River Delta.